 - 3.5 As a plan enhancement occurring after 1997, the aCPP is targeted to be fully funded from inception on January 1, 2019.
-It is estimated in the 30th Actuarial Report that aCPP contributions will exceed aCPP expenditures (aCPP contributions plus aCPP administrative expenses) in the calendar years up to and including 2055, allowing CPP Investments to re-invest all investment earnings from the aCPP Investment Portfolio until then to build capital to help pay aCPP benefits in subsequent years.
-Longer-term financing of aCPP is expected to stabilize around 2080, with total revenues each year thereafter comprising approximately 30% from contributions and 70% from net investment earnings.
-This means there is a greater dependence on investment earnings for the fully funded aCPP than for the partially funded bCPP. - 3.6 Future CPP benefits and contributions will be driven by plan and Investment Portfolios experience and by assumptions concerning a mix of demographic, economic and investment factors, each of which could increase or decrease future CPP contribution rates and/or benefits if their future values differ materially from those assumed in the Actuarial Reports.
-For the bCPP, investment returns are more important to contribution rates than any other single factor identified in the 30th Actuarial Report, and are comparable in importance to the combination of all other factors.
-For the aCPP, the 30th Actuarial Report identifies investment returns as of greater importance to future contribution rates than all other factors combined. - 3.7 Long-term interest rates, and risk premiums on a variety of asset classes (notably global equities), are the underlying elements that most affect expected future investment returns for both the bCPP Account and the aCPP Account.
-Realized rates of return on investments that are lower than expected could lead to higher Minimum Contribution Rates required to sustain the CPP, as could the Chief Actuary's assumption in a future Actuarial Report of lower prospective rates of return on investments. - 3.8 As regards demographic factors, fertility and life expectancy are the key factors.
+It is estimated in the 31st Actuarial Report that aCPP contributions will exceed aCPP expenditures (aCPP benefit payments plus aCPP administrative expenses) in the calendar years up to and including 2057, allowing CPP Investments to re-invest all investment earnings from the aCPP Investment Portfolio until then to build capital to help pay aCPP benefits in subsequent years.
+Longer-term financing of aCPP is expected to become more stable around 2080, with total revenues in 2080 comprising approximately 30% from contributions and 70% from net investment earnings.
+This means there is a greater dependence on investment earnings for the fully funded aCPP than for the partially funded bCPP. - Puture CPP benefits and contributions will be driven by the actual experience of the bCPP and aCPP and their Investment Portfolios, and also by prospective actuarial assumptions concerning a mix of demographic, economic and investment factors, each of which could increase or decrease future CPP contribution rates and/or benefits if their future values differ materially from those previously assumed in the Actuarial Reports.
+For the bCPP, the 31st Actuarial Report notes that the rate of return assumption can have a significant impact on the bCPP Minimum Contribution Rate.
+For the aCPP, the 31st Actuarial Report identifies the rate of return assumption as having an even greater impact. - 3.7 Long-term interest rates, and risk premiums on a variety of asset classes (notably global equities), are the underlying elements that most affect expected future investment returns for both the bCPP Account and the aCPP Account.
+Realized rates of return on investments that are lower than expected could lead to higher Minimum Contribution Rates required to sustain the CPP, as could the Chief Actuary's assumption in a future Actuarial Report of lower prospective rates of return on investments. - As regards demographic factors, fertility and life expectancy are the key factors.
 Lower than expected fertility would increase the bCPP Minimum Contribution Rate.
 Unanticipated increases in life expectancy would increase both bCPP and aCPP Minimum Contribution Rates. - 3.9 As regards economic factors, real wage growth is the factor that most affects future contribution rates.
-Lower than expected real wage growth increases the bCPP Minimum Contribution Rate but reduces the aCPP Minimum Contribution Rates.
-With
+Lower than expected real wage growth increases the bCPP Minimum Contribution Rate but, because of the different funding requirements, reduces the aCPP Minimum Contribution Rates.
+With all other assumptions held constant, higher long-term price inflation lowers the

-- all other assumptions held constant, higher long-term price inflation lowers the Minimum Contribution Rate for bCPP as benefits are slightly less sensitive to price inflation than earnings and contributions.
-Changes in future price inflation have a relatively small impact on the Minimum Contribution Rates for aCPP. - 3.10 Decisions by CPP Investments on diversification of asset classes and underlying return-risk factor exposures may substantially affect investment earnings for both the bCPP Investment Portfolio and the aCPP Investment Portfolio.
-Investment returns of each of the two broadly diversified Investment Portfolios will be determined primarily by overall capital market returns, as applied to each Investment Portfolio's allocation of assets among the primary asset classes.
+- Minimum Contribution Rate for bCPP as benefits are slightly less sensitive to price inflation than earnings and contributions.
+Changes in future price inflation have a relatively small impact on the Minimum Contribution Rates for aCPP. - 3.10 Decisions by CPP Investments on overall risk appetite, leverage, diversification, and investment selection will affect investment earnings for both the bCPP Investment Portfolio and the aCPP Investment Portfolio.
+Investment returns of each of the two broadly diversified Investment Portfolios will be determined primarily by overall capital market returns, as applied to each Investment Portfolio's allocation of assets among the primary asset classes and geographies.
 Decisions by CPP Investments on individual investment selections and strategic positioning may also materially affect investment returns.